-- While most of us would never consider doing a puzzle or juggling while performing our jobs, we often don't give a second thought to sending and receiving text messages as we complete our daily tasks. - Of the 3,000,000,000 texts sent each day, a large number of them are now being sent from and received in the workplace.
-Not surprisingly, we are now seeing a rise in workplace injuries related to text messaging and other phone and PDA-related activities. - We are all aware of the hazards of texting while driving, but sending and receiving text messages at work can be just as dangerous.
+While most of us would never consider doing a puzzle or juggling while performing our jobs, we often don't give a second thought to sending and receiving text messages as we complete our daily tasks.

+Of the 3,000,000,000 texts sent each day, many of them are now being sent from and received in the workplace.
+Not surprisingly, we are now seeing a rise in workplace injuries related to text messaging and other phone and similar related device activities.

+We are all aware of the hazards of texting while driving but sending and receiving text messages at work can be just as dangerous.

-Recognizing and responding to unsafe cell phone use:
+Recognizing and Responding to Unsafe Cell Phone Use:

-- To avoid committing unsafe acts, we must make safety our top priority in every task we perform. - We must adopt an attitude that our primary goal is doing every job as safely as possible.
-Maintaining this attitude will help us recognize situations where use of cell phones would not only interfere in our ability to perform our tasks without injury, but also hinder us from completing our jobs in a timely manner. - We must be able to recognize and reject the excuses we often make for texting when we know it is unsafe or prohibited by policy. - We must be willing to speak up when we see people putting themselves in harm's way by texting while performing their job duties. - It takes "two to text."
+To avoid committing unsafe acts, we must make safety our top priority in every task we perform.

+We must adopt an attitude that our primary goal is doing every job as safely as possible.
+Maintaining this attitude will help us recognize situations where use of cell phones would not only interfere with our ability to perform our tasks without injury, but also hinder us from completing our jobs in a timely manner.

+We must be able to recognize and reject the excuses we often make for texting when we know it is unsafe or prohibited by policy.

+We must be willing to speak up when we see people putting themselves in harm's way by texting while performing their job duties.

+It takes "two to text."
 If you are on the receiving end of prohibited or unsafe texts being sent at work, don't respond.
-Let senders know, in person, that texting at work is unsafe and inappropriate and that you will not participate. - Similar to other safety issues, putting a stop to dangerous texting or other distracting phone use requires a culture of speaking up and refusing to participate.
-When employees help to create this type of work environment, they create a safer workplace for everyone.
+Let senders know, in person, that texting at work is unsafe and inappropriate and that you will not participate.

+Like other safety issues, putting a stop to dangerous texting or other distracting phone use requires a culture of speaking up and refusing to participate.
+When employees help to create this type of work environment, they create a safe workplace for everyone.

-Cell phone workplace safety and personal use:
+Cell Phone Workplace Safety and Personal Use:

-While the majority of major accidents come from distracted driving, workers on foot should not use cell phones in or around a work site, as they risk placing themselves in danger while distracted.
+While most major accidents come from distracted driving, workers on foot should not use cell phones in or around a work site, as they risk placing themselves in danger while distracted.
 Workers who aren't paying attention to where their footsteps are taking them might accidentally walk into a vehicle path or another material hazard.